C. M. Kösemen: Tangent Realms

-A documentary about C. M. Kosemen and his work, titled Tangent Realms: The Worlds of C. M. Kösemen and directed by indie filmmaker Kevin Schreck, was released in 2018.
-The film explores not only Kosemen's art, but also his personal life and questions he and other people face at some point in their lives.
+A documentary about C. M. Kösemen and his work, titled Tangent Realms: The Worlds of C. M. Kösemen and directed by indie filmmaker Kevin Schreck, was released in 2018.
+The film explores not only Kösemen's art, but also his personal life and questions he and other people face at some point in their lives.
 The film received awards at several indie film festivals.